surrealdetective/meteor-angular/learn_check.md

   15 Because angular doesn't use regular urls, HTML5 location mode is used.
 What is this?
   16 $stateParams is used to do what re: urls?
   17 How do you pass $stateParams or change it?
+  18 When you click back (after navigating around), what happens, and what could have happened instead?

+  ** How do you get /parties/random12309sd to generate an error bc it doesn't exist?

+## Part 6

+  ### Binding
+  1 What do you use to bind an object to the view?
+  2